awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 # Creating custom responses to GuardDuty findings with Amazon CloudWatch Events<a name="guardduty_findings_cloudwatch"></a>

-GuardDuty can send notifications based on [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) when any change in findings takes place\.
+GuardDuty creates an event for [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) when any change in findings takes place\.
 Finding changes that will create a CloudWatch event include newly generated findings or newly aggregated findings\.
+Events are emitted on a best effort basis\.

 Every GuardDuty finding is assigned a finding ID\.
 GuardDuty creates a CloudWatch event for every finding with a unique finding ID\.
 All subsequent occurrences of an existing finding are aggregated to the original finding\.

-By using CloudWatch events with GuardDuty you can automate tasks to help you respond to security issues revealed by GuardDuty findings\.
+By using CloudWatch events with GuardDuty, you can automate tasks to help you respond to security issues revealed by GuardDuty findings\.

 In order to receive notifications about GuardDuty findings based on CloudWatch Events, you must create a CloudWatch Events rule and a target for GuardDuty\.
 This rule enables CloudWatch to send notifications for findings that GuardDuty generates to the target that is specified in the rule\.
 For more information, see [Creating a CloudWatch Events rule and target for GuardDuty \(CLI\)](#guardduty_cloudwatch_example)\.